 Evangelicals Engaging Our Multi-Faith Neighbors

-American Christianity is experiencing decline in areas as mainline Protestantism, and even among conservative evangelicals losses are seen among youth, as well as some of the most committed members of congregations.
-While Christianity still retains majority status numerically, the growing multiplicity of religious faiths in America is clearly evident.
-Various religions are asserting their presence in the public square, and increasingly Christians are encountering their adherents not only on the Internet and reality television, but also in workplaces, neighborhoods, and sometimes even families as the number of interfaith marriages continues to rise.
-This brings us into daily contact with a multi-faith world.
-Our neighbors are Muslims, Buddhists, Hindus, Mormons, Pagans, Atheists and more.
+American Christianity is experiencing decline in areas such as mainline Protestantism, and even among conservative evangelicals where losses are seen among Millennials, as well as some of the most committed members of congregations.
+While Christianity still retains majority status numerically, Christianity has lost its hold as the religiously defining center of America, and the growing multiplicity of religious faiths in America is clearly evident.
+Various religions are asserting their presence in the public square, and increasingly Christians are encountering their adherents not only on the Internet, but also in workplaces, neighborhoods, and sometimes even families as the number of interfaith marriages continues to rise.
+This brings evangelicals into daily contact with a multi-faith world.
+Our neighbors are Muslims, Buddhists, Hindus, Mormons, Pagans, Atheists, and more.

-Evangelical perceptions of other religions are many times negative.
-In a 2011 Pew Forum on Religion & Public Life global survey of evangelical leaders, two findings are especially important.
-Evangelical perspectives of other religions were largely unfavorable.
+Yet in the face of this need, evangelical perceptions of other religions are many times negative.
+In a 2011 Pew Forum on Religion & Public Life global survey of Evangelical leaders, two findings are especially important in this regard.
+First, evangelical perspectives of other religions were largely unfavorable.
 Pew states, “Of the evangelical leaders who express opinions on other religious groups, most say they hold generally unfavorable views of Hindus (65%), Buddhists (65%) and Muslims (67%).”
-Related to this, Pew also considered evangelical assumptions about how other religions act toward us.
+Second, Pew also considered evangelical assumptions about how other religions act toward us.
 The world religions are viewed as significantly unfriendly with Hindus at 41%, Buddhists at 39%, Muslims at 69%, and the non-religious at 45%.
-It is not surprising that evangelical leaders would hold unfavorable views about those in other religious traditions with whom they fundamentally disagree.
+Perhaps it’s not surprising that evangelical leaders would hold unfavorable views about those in other religious traditions with whom they fundamentally disagree.
 In one sense “unfavorable” might refer to concerns about the truth claims related to alternative beliefs and practices, or the eternal destinies of adherents of non-Christian religions.
-However, our unfavorable attitudes are also apparent in stereotypical and negative attitudes toward the adherents of these religions themselves.
-It is our conviction that evangelicals should rethink such attitudes.
+However, this lack of favor is also apparent in stereotypical and negative attitudes toward the adherents themselves.
+It is our conviction that evangelicals must work hard to address such attitudes.